DV9 GX Eagle Complete Mountain Bike

 - Boost axle spacing increases the stiffness of the 29-inch wheels

-- Internal routing lets you route a stealth dropper post in the future
+- Internal cable routing lets you run a stealth dropper post in the future